-No more than 49% of a degree or certificate program may be earned through MACU correspondence and distance education courses.
+Certain degree and certificate programs may be completed via distance education.
+Degree programs not approved for online delivery restrict a student to no more than 49% of a degree program may be earned through MACU correspondence and distance education courses.